THSlebg/Bot-Chizuru/README.md

 **Multi & Mono Instances explanations :**
 > Players can no longer open more than one instance of the game
-> Players can no longer use instance then did'nt open by theirself (other user intances)
+> Players can no longer use instance they did not open by theirself (other user intances)

 **0.5.1 Fixes :**
 > Reorder some buttons for user comprehension